Private cloud becomes possible

 Keystone — will arrive in Essex (April 2012): identity service, unified authentication, authorisation via roles/projects/domains.

-OpenStack adopts an open communitarian governance model: no single vendor owns the project, decisions are made by elected Technical Committees, releases are public.
-This differs from similar-in-intent but different-in-control strategies (e.g. Eucalyptus, another open source IaaS founded 2008 under GPL, much more founder-controlled).
+OpenStack adopts an open community governance model: no single vendor owns the project, decisions are made by elected Technical Committees, releases are public.
+This differs from similar-in-intent but different-in-control strategies (e.g. Eucalyptus, another Open Source IaaS founded 2008 under GPL, much more founder-controlled).

-As of 2011 industrial adhesion grows rapidly: HP, Dell, IBM, Intel, AT&T, Canonical (Ubuntu), Red Hat, SUSE, Cisco sign up as corporate members.
-In September 2012 the OpenStack Foundation will be formally established as an independent entity.
+As of 2011 industrial backing grows rapidly: HP, Dell, IBM, Intel, AT&T, Canonical (Ubuntu), Red Hat, SUSE, Cisco sign up as corporate members in support of a future independent foundation.

 Competitors and alternatives